-The latest HDMI 1.4 standard comes with plenty of special features, including an all-new feature that allows for simplified network management.
+The HDMI 1.4 standard came with plenty of special features, including an all-new feature that allows for simplified network management.
 The HDMI Ethernet Channel incorporates fast network data delivery between IP-based devices with the HDMI cable, providing a number of excellent benefits that deserve a closer look.
 This functionality is available with both the Standard HDMI Cable with Ethernet and High Speed HDMI Cable with Ethernet.

 Ethernet functionality in new HDMI 1.4 cables promises to remove the need for extra cables while delivering a high-quality interactive home theater experience to its users.
 The HDMI Ethernet Channel opens a window of new opportunities for home entertainment system networking.